dotnet/docs/docs/core/install/windows.md

 ### <a name="additional-deps"></a> Windows 7 / Vista / 8.1 / Server 2008 R2 / Server 2012 R2

-Additional dependencies are required if you're installing the .NET SDK or runtime on the following Windows versions:
+More dependencies are required if you're installing the .NET SDK or runtime on the following Windows versions:

 - Windows 7 SP1 [ESU][esu]
 - Windows Vista SP 2